chao-ji/tf-resnet-cifar10/README.md

 ### Build ResNet Model
-Here we briefly discusses the nuts and bolts of building a ResNet model.
+Here we briefly discusses the nuts and bolts of building a ResNet model (i.e. the one for CIFAR10 dataset without the bottleneck structure).
 We use the convention of `[batch, height, width, depth]` to describe the shape of feature map.
 For example, the input to ResNet, i.e. the images has shape `[N, 32, 32, 3]`.

 ##### Initial Conv Layer
 The ResNet model backbone starts with an initial conv layer with no bias.
 It simply increases the depth of the input feature map from 3 to 16 via a single conv op.